History of Gospel Spreading Church History and Founders of the

 To that end she organized The Purity Club to guide and instruct the youth.
 The Willing Workers was established to provide an opportunity for women to fellowship and gain an understanding of their new life in Christ, while at the same time, creating beautiful craft projects.
 She was a gracious and kin “Proverbs 31 Woman” shoes life reflected the spirit of God.
 Even to this day, her nuggets of wisdom still ring true in our hearts: “Be a Peach Out of Reach” and have “Obedience, Love, Reverence, and Respect: first to God , then to Leadership, and then to one another”.
 She loved young people so much, that she and Elder adopted a little Eskimo girl and raised her as their own.
 She brought so much love and joy to their lives, and remained in their home until she married and returned to her native Alaska.

 When it appeared that Elder’s vision for worldwide spiritual revival was dimming, he did as the Old Testament prophets did: he called a solemn assemble and sanctified a Ten-Day Fast.
 The revival ended with an All-Night Prayer Service that included foot-washing, a symbol of humility, and the serving of Holy Communion.
 Today the saints still fast and pray for spiritual revival in the church and a closer walk with God.
 Part of Elder Michaux’s vision included bringing the saints together for accountability, encouragement, and fellowship.
 For this purpose, he organized Family Groups and Group Meetings.
-Group Leaders were appointed to provide individual spiritual counsel, and to show care, love, and encouragement to
+Group Leaders were appointed to provide individual spiritual counsel, and to show care, love, and encouragement to group members.

 In 1941, Elder Michaux had made an enormous impact upon the nation.
 He exploded upon the social and political landscape as a vocal supporter of civil and human rights for all people and equal housing and equal job opportunities for the poor.
 When he saw people hungry, he fed them.
 In the summer 1933, elder Michaux assumed the management of McFadden’s Café, a health food café’ located at 1727 Seventh Street NW Washington, dc.
 Under Elder’s management, the restaurant flourished and became the forerunner of the Happy News Café’, where meals were cheap and free to those who had no funds.
 He provided housing for the homeless.
 He provided housing for the homeless.
 A Home for Evicted Families was established in Washington, DC.
 There people lived on The Common Plan and were taught to manager their money and their lives.
 Everyone contributed their wages to the General Fund and all bills were paid.
 There was plenty of good, wholesome food for all.
 The sick were taken care of and all doctors bills were paid.
 Clothing was provided for everyone and the rest of the funds were divided, not necessarily equally, but all had what was required to live comfortably.
 And while he was teaching people how to live, Elder was feeding them the Bread of Life.